TerribleBrad/Wind-of-Kine/README.md

 - Halgari and everyone in the WJ Team.
 - Sovn for teaching me how to use xEdit, testing my list, letting me fork his Readme and answering all of my questions.
 - Chris for also teaching me xEdit, testing my list and finding everything I needed to patch.
-- To the members of my Discord, who gave wonderful feedback/suggestions and bug finding.
+- To the members of my Discord, for their feedback, suggestions and bug finding.

 ## Contact